 - The only thing in this vegan coconut curry that needs some time to cook is the potatoes.
 So before you do anything else, put the potatoes to boil.
 You can even do this ahead of time, or do it in a microwave, which should take no more than 10 minutes if you're boiling whole potatoes, or five minutes if you dice them first.

 - You can use coconut oil in this recipe, to keep the coconut theme running throughout, or you can use vegetable oil, which is fine because you are getting tons of coconut flavor anyway from the coconut milk.

 - You can use canned tomatoes in this recipe, although fresh tomatoes would give you the best flavor and texture.
 If using canned, use diced canned tomatoes, although these won't break down as smoothly as fresh tomatoes would.

-- My favorite way to make this curry is with the potatoes, but if you want to tailor this recipe to what you have on hand, you can certainly swap out the potatoes for sweet potatoes or zucchini or bell peppers.
-Or ad ’em all in, for more color, health and deliciousness!
+- My favorite veggie to add to this coconut curry are potatoes, but if you want to tailor this recipe to what you have on hand, you can certainly swap out the potatoes for sweet potatoes or zucchini or bell peppers.
+Or add 'em all in, for more color, health and deliciousness!

-- The Carrot Rice, like I said above, is my favorite dish to pair with this curry.
+- Carrot Rice is my favorite dish to pair with this curry.
 But you can also serve it with an easy, 15-minute Jeera Rice (Cumin Rice) or a Turmeric Pilaf.